fbpx

 Excess Sebum Production

 Sebum is the skin’s oily secretion.
-It minimizes moisture loss from your skin and protects it from microbes and oxidative stress.
+It minimizes moisture loss from the skin and protects it from microbes and oxidative stress.
 Excess sebum production is often due to hormonally induced sebaceous gland dysfunction.

 Increased Bacterial Activity

-The sebum contains a type of fat called “triglycerides.”
-They are food for Propionibacterium acnes, a normally harmless skin inhabitant.
+Sebum contains a type of lipid called “triglycerides.”
+Triglycerides are food for Propionibacterium acnes, a normally harmless skin inhabitant.
 P. acnes bacteria multiply fast when it’s raining triglycerides.
 The microbes and their waste products irritate the skin.

 Inflammation